-A pooled resource of 512 legs of direct outputs can be assigned for use with channel and group paths.
+A pooled resource of direct outputs (512 legs for Artemis Shine,Ray and Beam, 256 for Artemis Light) can be assigned for use with channel and group paths.

 Up to four direct outputs can be created per path, each can be set to be fed Pre-EQ, Pre-Fader, Post-Fader or from the Mix Minus bus.
-Output delay can be assigned to any direct output-this is taken from the same pool of delay resources as bus output delay.
+Output delay can be assigned to any direct output which comes from the same pool of delay resources as bus output delay.